OAK PLANTING IN HONOR OF JOSEPH BEUYS

 The "Oak planting in honor of Joseph Beuys".

 Next to each of the growing, living trees stands a million-year-old basalt as a mineral donor and stable "guardian".
-Over time, the proportions reverse and the stone is overtaken and "guarded" by the oak.
-The elements of the "7000 Oaks", as well as that of the "Oak Plantation in Honor of Joseph Beuys", reflect in a very special way the work of the exceptional artist: the tree as living matter that changes and develops, and the basalts as a symbol of the spirit in their verticality and permanence.
-Basalt columns are made of lava that was ejected from the earth millions of years ago and solidified in the volcanic cone through thermodynamic processes during cooling to form pentagonal or hexagonal stone columns.
-They come from the deepest past, while the growth of the trees goes into the future and is a sign of the revival of the earth by man.
-Past and future meet in the common present of oak and basalt.
+Over the course of time, the proportions are reversed and the stone is overtaken and "guarded" by the oak.
+The elements of the "7000 Oaks", as well as those of the "Oak Plantation in Honor of Joseph Beuys", reflect the work of the exceptional artist in a very special way: the tree as living matter that changes and develops and the basalts as a symbol of the spirit in their verticality and permanence.
+Basalt columns consist of lava that was ejected from the earth millions of years ago and solidified into pentagonal or hexagonal stone columns in the volcanic cone as a result of thermodynamic processes during cooling.
+They originate from the deepest past, while the growth of the trees goes into the future and is a sign of the revitalization of the earth by man.
+Past and future meet in the shared presence of oak and basalt.

 The Landsburg basalt quarry, source for the majority of the basalt stelae for the "7000 Oaks" in Kassel and also partly for the "Oak Planting in Honor of Joseph Beuys".

 Tree and basalt stele in Traunreut at the entrance of the Realschule at the Jugendsiedlung.